rust-lang/docs.rs/docs/src/infrastructure/fastly-cdn.md

 We also use the
 [Fastly origin shield](https://www.fastly.com/documentation/guides/getting-started/hosts/shielding/)
-to reduce the load on our web servers.
+to reduce the load on our web servers and improve cache ratios.

 ## Changes and Deployment